aditya8866/KTOM/README.md

-# ktom
+# KTOM

-ktom is a web application for managing personal finances and ledgers.
+KTOM is a web application for managing personal finances and ledgers.
 Users can sign up, log in, and securely create, edit, view, and delete financial records ("Hisaab"), with optional encryption for privacy.

 ## Features